 Whether you are just discovering gluten free recipes or you’ve been at it for a while, we can all agree that there are certain ingredients you can use in gluten free baking and certain ingredients you can’t.
 The trick is to remember all these little tips and techniques for great gluten free baked goods.

-This top 10 list of tips is a point of reference for you.
+This top 10 list of tips is a great place to start!
 Ultimately, gluten free baking requires other considerations that the regular wheat based loaves do not.

 Do you still have second thoughts on getting that digital scale?